 Provision for Income Taxes.
-Our effective tax rate was 36.5% in the first quarter of fiscal 2008 as compared to 35.0% in the first quarter of fiscal 2007.
-The increase in our effective tax rate was due to the expiration of the research and development credit provisions in the federal tax code which has not been renewed.
+Our effective tax rate was 36.5% in the first six months of fiscal 2008 as compared to 35% in the first six months of fiscal 2007.
+The increase in our effective tax rate was due to the expiration of the research and development credit provisions in the federal tax code which have not been renewed.
 We estimate that our effective tax rate will be approximately 36% for all of fiscal 2008.